 - Click Activate.

-Now if you browse to the site, you will be prompted to log in with the username and password.
+If you browse to the website, you will be prompted to log in with the username and password.

 Privacy mode can be turned off at any time via the xneelo Control Panel.

 All passwords are encrypted.
 If you forget your password, you will be required to set a new one.

 To ensure your site is secure, we recommend that you always set a new username and password each time you activate Privacy Mode.